andrewallen/tfe-survey/survey-content.md

 Most people finish in 5–8 minutes, and all responses are anonymous and deeply appreciated.

 We’ll share aggregated results with members in July.

-Your answers will be stored securely and processed in accordance with the GDPR and UK data‑protection regulations.

 ## Understanding Your Membership Pause or Cancellation